pdp10/simqueue/readme.txt

 Object:
-	This is a simulator based on casual temporary cadences.
+	This is a queue simulator based on stochastic time events.
-	Here, I want to simulate a real queue, like a queue of a post office, where users arrive in a casual order.
+	The aim is to simulate a real queue, like a queue of a post office, where users arrive in a random order.
 When a client arrives, he is the last one who will be served.
 (FIFO = First In First Out).
-In particular there are two stochastic facts:
+In particular there are two stochastic factors:
 	      1) the time of arrive of a client,
 	      2) the time of a client service.
 	During the time some clients arrive and some others go away.